isomerpages/isomerpages-govtech/pages/ecanvas.md

 ---
-layout: post
+layout: simple-page
-title:  "Lamppost as a Platform"
+title:  "eCanvas"
-permalink: "/scewc/lamppost-as-a-platform"
+permalink: "/scewc2019/eCanvas"
-category: barcelona
-image:
+breadcrumb: eCanvas
 ---

 The eCanvas, a neural-networked voice command system, provides greater independence for persons with disabilities to pursue their artistic endeavours.